nodrogluap/tamor/README.md

 mamba env create -f conda_tamor.yml
 ```

-3. Due to quirks in the conda dependencies spec, you will need to install the latest version of the Perl ``zlib`` library module manually, and the R hg38 sequence module:
+3. Due to quirks in the conda dependencies spec, you will need to install the latest version of the Perl ``zlib`` library module manually, and the R hg38 genome sequence module:

 ```bash
 cpanm Compress::Raw::Zlib